 When your baby or infant has a feverFever - infant; Fever - baby

-The first fever in a baby or an infant is often a scary moment for parents.
-Fortunately, most fevers are harmless and are caused by a mild infection or even over bundling a child.
+The first fever a baby or infant has is often scary for parents.
+Most fevers are harmless and are caused by mild infections.
+Overdressing a child may even cause a rise in temperature.

-Regardless, you should report any fever in a newborn that is higher than 100.4 °F, taken rectally, to the child's health care provider.
+Regardless, you should report any fever in a newborn that is higher than 100.4°F (38°C) (taken rectally) to the child's health care provider.

 Fever is an important part of the body's defense against infection.
 Many older infants develop high fevers with even minor illnesses.

-Febrile seizures are another fear of parents and do occur in some children.
-However, most febrile seizures are over quickly, do not mean your child has epilepsy, and do not cause any permanent harm.
+Febrile seizures occur in some children and can be scary to parents.
+However, most febrile seizures are over quickly.
+These seizures do not mean your child has epilepsy, and do not cause any lasting harm.

 Eating and Drinking